rdoo1809/ParkingLot/README.md

-# React Parking Lot Manager Dashboard
+# React Parking Lot Dashboard

 This project is a front end dashoard built with React+Tailwind.